all-of-us/raw-data-repository/README.md

 ## Contributions

-The RDR repository is being developed to house data for the All of Us Research Program.
+The Raw Data Repository is being developed to house data for the All of Us Research Program.
 We are developing this project in the open, and publishing the code with an open-source license, to share knowledge and provide insight and sample code for the community.
 We welcome your feedback!
 Please send any security concerns to security@pmi-ops.org, and feel free to file other issues via GitHub.
-Please note that we do not plan to incorporate external code contributions at this time, given that the RDR is being developed to meet the specific operational needs of the All of Us Research Program.
+Please note that we do not plan to incorporate external code contributions at this time, given that the RDR exists to meet the specific operational needs of the All of Us Research Program.

 ## Documentation and Code Directory Overview